neuroforgede/pg_auto_failover_ansible/README.md

 - NO automatic configuration of backups - Replication does NOT replace regular backups!
 - By default this playbook leaves the default clusters that might be present on your machines after installation and uses a different port than the default (`5433` - this is configurable)
+- HAProxy setup is out of scope of this project as it is common to run HAProxy on the application servers themselves.
+A sample config can be found in the [wiki](https://github.com/neuroforgede/pg_auto_failover_ansible/wiki/HAProxy)

 ## Used Software